bhubr/initials-avatar-generator/README.md

-text - your initials or any other text color - color of the background font - font to use - options are `bariol` or `din`
+text - your initials or any other text color - color of the background font - font to use - options are `bariol` or `din` fontColor - color of the text fontSize - size of the text shape - shape of the avatar - options are `square` (default) or `circle`

 ## License